SBS Radio Services Review

 Why does SBS review its radio services?

-SBS Radio is reviewing its language services to ensure the services reflect Australia’s rapidly changing and increasingly diverse society.
+SBS Radio has reviewed its language services to ensure the services reflect Australia’s rapidly changing and increasingly diverse society.
 In 2012, we reviewed SBS Radio’s services for the first time in nearly 18 years.
 At the time, we made a commitment to review our services again after the 2016 Census.

 Based on the findings of 2016 Census, more than 1.3 million people have migrated to Australia during the past five years and nearly 4.87 million people speak a language other than English at home.
-SBS’s language services will be realigned to reflect today’s Australia.
+SBS’s language services have been realigned to reflect today’s Australia.

-The SBS Radio Services Review will take into consideration changes in audience listening habits, the migration to digital platforms, demographics and financial parameters.
+The SBS Radio Services Review outcome took into consideration changes in audience listening habits, the migration to digital platforms, demographics and financial parameters.

 - November-December 2016: Public consultation to seek feedback about draft Selection Criteria to be used, in conjunction with 2016 Census data, to determine the languages to be serviced by SBS Radio